doitintl/amazon-q-business-workshop/chat/README.md

 ![chat-4](./img/chat-4.png)

 3. Let's ask questions relevant to data sources we configured previously.
-Ask a question `How many do AWS offer fully managed Retrieval Augmented Generation options?
-And which one is the first recommended by AWS?`.
+Ask a question `How many fully managed Retrieval Augmented Generation (RAG) options does AWS offer, and which one is the first recommended by AWS?`.
 ![chat-5](./img/chat-5.png)
 As you can see the source the application uses to answer us from the Web crawler data source.